 Weebly: get free access to a top ecommerce builder

 Weebly is a great choice if you're wanting to focus on ecommerce, offering automation via emails and marketing to support your sales.
 Its free plan requires no payment information to sign up, and comes with 500MB of storage as well as an SSL certificate.
 However, you will be required to use a .weebly.com domain and display certain advertisements, though Weebly's pricing for premium plans start at a competitive $9 a month.

 Most free website builders, including Wix, Weebly, and GoDaddy, provide you with a branded subdomain.
 In general, you will be able to customize this, but it will have some sort of extension related to your builder.
 You won’t be able to connect your own domain without upgrading to a paid plan.

 For example, Weebly gives you a domain that looks like “mywebsite.weebly.com” and lets you customize the “mywebsite” part.
 On the other hand, GoDaddy simply sets your domain as “websitename.godaddysites.com”, and you can’t change this.

 Step 5: Set your global design settings

-Note that we’ve used the GoDaddy website builder as an example in the rest of this guide due to its popularity and beginner-friendly editing interface.
+Note that we’ve used the GoDaddy website builder as an example for the rest of this guide, due both to its popularity and beginner-friendly editing interface.

 Now that you’ve signed up for a new account and selected a template, it’s time to start editing your website.
 Start by customizing global design settings.
 GoDaddy allows you to select a color scheme and two universal fonts, but some other builders let you change even more than this.